Reverse VAT overview

 - Input VAT (as if the buyer had paid it)

-Example — Purchase Invoice
+Example — purchase invoice

 For sales invoices under reverse charge, the treatment is simpler:- Do not charge VAT (